Support for teaching in light of the corona situation

-In situations where it is necessary to follow the University’s decision on the implementation of teaching and assessment, the approved course and programme syllabi relating to the autumn semester 2020 may be changed with regard to the forms of assessment of student performance and for teaching to be conducted digitally.
+In situations where it is necessary to follow the University’s decision on the implementation of teaching and assessment, the approved course and programme syllabi relating to the spring semester 2021 may be changed with regard to the forms of assessment of student performance and for teaching to be conducted digitally.
 Decisions on changes are to be taken by the person who approved the decision on the relevant course or programme syllabus.
 Consultation is to take place with the relevant students’ union.
 The decision is to be documented including a statement on the reason for the change.

 Much of what is stated in the course syllabi, including the relevant study cycle, number of credits and learning outcomes applies just as before.
 Unless the number of lectures is stated in the course syllabus, this can be modified if teaching resources are needed elsewhere.